Saturday, May 25, 2024

 Main St., Tuscumbia, Alabama, late 1800s.

-Considering only a little more than 6% of blacks in Alabama were free prior to the war, there’s a strong possibility that either his biological and/or foster parents were slaves and that the name Coker was originally that of one of numerous white slave-holding families by the name Coker in that state.
+Considering only a little more than 6% of Black people in Alabama were free prior to the war, there’s a strong possibility that at least one of his biological parents was a slave.

 Little is known about George’s early life, except that he was self-educated and could read and write.